Akmal4163/Odin-Libuv/README.md

 # Odin-Libuv

 This is handwritten Libuv bindings for Odin Programming Language.
 WARNING !!!
-This library is only tested on Windows, not tested on linux.
+This library is only tested on Windows, not tested on Linux.

+MacOS support is planned in the future, but at this time, this library is only compatible with Windows and Linux.

 This binding is compatible with libuv Version 1.48.0 (Stable).